vagharsh/k8s-scipts/deploy/README.md

 # Deploy Docker 1.12.6 with Kubernetes latest version

+# Configuration
+- Configure the `confs/daemon.json`
+- Check the `envars.sh` and configure the following variables.
+	 - DOCKER_BIP : docker bip address.
+	 - BLOCK_DEVICE : the block device that you will setup the devicemapper on it.
+	 - KUBE_VERSION : kubernetes version that you want to initialize with.

 # Master Setup
-- Execute the `master-setup.sh`
+- Execute the `master.sh`
-- Kubernetes will be initialized with v1.6.7
 - Kube-flannel, Kubernetes Dashoboard will be installed as well
-- Configure the docker `daemon.json` file from inside the `master-setup.sh`

 # Worker Setup
-- Execute the `worker-setup.sh`
+- Execute the `worker.sh`
-- To customize the disk creation edit the `prep-disks.sh` file.
+- To customize the disk creation edit the `preps/prep-disks.sh` file.
-- Configure the docker `daemon.json` file from inside the `worker-setup.sh`

 **After the deployment docker and kubernetes will be added to the exclude yum list in `/etc/yum.conf`.**